-With ample maintenance, your air conditioner can run for 15 years or greater.
-But even the most well-maintained air conditioner will need to be updated down the road.
+With adequate maintenance, your air conditioner can run for 15 years or more.
+But even the best maintained air conditioner will need to be removed at some point.

-When you’re getting started planning for air conditioning installation in Tucker, we are aware that the expense tops your list of questions.
-The bright side is that getting a new air conditioner might be more economical than you are aware, because of rebates, our special offers and financing for qualified customers.
-You’ll also get better energy efficiency, which will usually pay off over time through cheaper utility bills.
+When you’re beginning to plan for air conditioning installation in Tucker, we realize that cost tops your list of questions.
+The silver lining is that buying a new air conditioner may be more affordable than you are aware, thanks to rebates, our special offers and financing for qualified customers.
+You’ll also enjoy better energy efficiency, which will usually pay off over time through cheaper utility bills.

 Here’s what to prepare for when you’re installing a new air conditioner.